 The Duke was closely associated with the Duke of Wellington.
 He was born on Wellington’s 81st birthday, named after the Iron Duke, and was also one of Wellington’s godchildren.
 The Duke of Connaught & Strathearn was only 2 years old when Wellington died and was reported to have been terribly upset by the news.
 It is said that he kept repeating that “the Duke of Wellikon is Arta’s godpapa.”

-A painting by Winterhalter of the Duke of Wellington presenting Queen Victoria with a casket to mark the Duke of Connaught’s christening hangs at Windsor, and a copy by Souter hangs in Old Hall at Wellington.
-A copy of the Souter was presented to the present day Grand Master in 1992 on the occasion of the Lodge hosting the PSLC Festival.
+The First of May by Winterhalter shows the Duke of Wellington presenting Queen Victoria with a casket to mark the Duke of Connaught’s christening hangs at Windsor, and a copy by Souter hangs in Old Hall at Wellington.
+A copy of the Souter copy was presented to the present day Grand Master in 1992 on the occasion of the Lodge hosting the PSLC Festival.

 The Duke of Connaught became an active member of many lodges.
 In addition to those noted above, he was a member of Royal Alpha Lodge No 16, of which he was Master in 1881; Navy Lodge No 2612; Jubilee Masters’ Lodge No 2712; Nil Sine Labore Lodge No 2736; Household Brigade Lodge No 2614; and the Royal Colonial Institute Lodge No 3556.